 - Skin rippling or worsened cellulite

 Moderate swelling, bruising, and fluid accumulation are normal immediately following surgery and can persist for up to six months and, in some cases, even longer.
-Dr. Rottler will instruct you on how to use compression garments to mediate swelling and promote proper healing.
-As a general timeline, Dr. Rottler suggests that patients:
+Our surgeons will instruct you on how to use compression garments to mediate swelling and promote proper healing.
+As a general timeline, Dr. Rottler and Dr. Hulsey suggests that patients:

 - Wait one to two weeks before returning to work (depending on the nature of the patient’s profession)